0

 Just.
 Like.
 That.

-I entered the hospital and discovered my Guru-Bhrata standing near the abandoned nurse’s desk, what a sight, old-time devotees scattered in a frozen state of disbelief.
+I entered the hospital and discovered my Guru-Bhrata standing near an abandoned nurse’s desk.
+What a sight, old-time devotees scattered in a frozen state of disbelief.

 Time morphed, and bent – I recall everything became s-l-o-w.

-A haze fell on me, on us all, like a light blanket of snow falls on a small town.
+A haze fell on me, on us all, like a light blanket of snow falls on a small town in winter.

-I heard a distant sound, a rhythmic rise and fall, a clickity machine hiss, that nudged me back to re-focus.
+There was a distant sound, a rhythmic rise and fall, a clickity machine hiss, that nudged me back to focus.

-I walk up, but no one says a word.
+I walk in and no one says a word.

 These looks say a thousand things all at once.